davo20019/mcp-firebase-server/README.md

 *   **`"command"`**: The executable to run (e.g., `python`).
 Make sure it's in the system's PATH or provide the full path to the Python interpreter.
 *   **`"args"`**: A list of arguments.
 The first argument is typically the script to execute. **It is crucial to use the full, absolute path to `mcp_firebase_server.py`** to ensure the client can find it, regardless of where the client itself is launched from.
 *   **`"cwd"` (Current Working Directory)**: Sometimes, you might need to specify the working directory for the server process, especially if it relies on relative paths for other files (though our `serviceAccountKey.json` path is relative to the script itself, which is generally robust if the script path is absolute).
 *   **`"env"`**: For passing environment variables.
 While our current server locates `serviceAccountKey.json` relative to its own path, a common pattern for more configurable servers is to pass credential paths or other settings via environment variables.
+The `SERVICE_ACCOUNT_KEY_PATH` is crucial for authentication.
+The `FIREBASE_STORAGE_BUCKET` is optional and currently unused by the provided tools, but might be relevant if storage-related tools are added later.

 **Interaction Flow (Recap):**

 1.  **Client Starts Server:** The MCP client (using the configuration above) starts `mcp_firebase_server.py`.
 2.  **Server Initializes:** Our server attempts to connect to Firebase.
-3.  **Tool Discovery & Calls:** The client discovers and calls tools like `query_firestore_collection` or `add_document_to_firestore` as needed.
+3.  **Tool Discovery & Calls:** The client discovers and calls tools like `mcp_firebase_query_firestore_collection` or `mcp_firebase_add_document_to_firestore` etc., as needed.
 4.  **Server Responds:** Results are sent back to the client via `stdio`.

 **Specific Instructions for Claude Desktop or Windsurf:**